premsinghpadyaLC/moviegame/README.md

 **Movie Charades Game** is a web-based team activity built using HTML, CSS, and JavaScript.
 It allows players to:

-- Randomly generate Indian movies (by language and era)
+- Randomly generate movies (by language and era)
 - Set timers for guessing
 - Use song hints if teams get stuck
-- Track points based on gameplay rules
+- Restart the Movie Guess Game as soon as ends.

 It's the **ultimate fusion of movies, music, gestures, and team spirit.**